Benefits: Educational, economic, cultural, and ecological

 Since 2004, the Washington Department of Natural Resources (DNR) has established and now manages eight Aquatic Reserves, two of which are right here in Whatcom and Skagit Counties.
 RE Sources works primarily with the Cherry Point and Fidalgo Bay Aquatic Reserves.
 Their unique purpose is not only to protect and restore species and native habitat, but also to inspire stewardship and create education and outreach opportunities within the communities and stakeholder groups involved.

 The Reserves face many environmental challenges — increasing vessel traffic, water pollution, abandoned fishing gear which continues to kill fish, habitat destruction, and shoreline modification.
 Monitoring and learning about these aquatic ecosystems and the species they support is key to better understanding how we can protect our state’s waters through legislation and management actions.
 Just visiting an Aquatic Reserve deepens your understanding of the environments we are fighting to protect and leaves you with a greater sense of connection and purpose.

-Volunteer citizen scientists are vital to these efforts.
+Volunteer community scientists are vital to these efforts.